Cadmos-finance/Stake2Care-sc/README.md

 ## Intro

 The ImpactVault smart contract is an ERC 4626 Vault, which is used to donate the revenues of a value-accruing token to a NGO.
-In the present case, users will deposit Lido ST-ETH and the staking yield will be distributed to Doctors Without Borders (DWB).
+In the present case, users will deposit Lido ST-ETH and the staking yield will be distributed to Doctors Without Borders (MSF).

-On Deposit of STETH, the user receives MSF-STETH.
-Withdrawals are instantaneous and handled in STETH only.
+On Deposit of stETH, the user receives msfETH.
+Withdrawals are instantaneous and handled in stETH only.

 Deposits into the ImpactVault are further mediated by the LidoImpactVaultDepositor to convert-and-deposit ETH as well.
-When converting ETH, the user can choose which proportion of the obtained STETH is to be deposited into the Impact Vault while the remainder is sent back to them.
+When converting ETH, the user can choose which proportion of the obtained stETH is to be deposited into the Impact Vault while the remainder is sent back to them.

 ## getting started